Have you wondered how to manage a Facebook business page?

 - From the dashboard, select “add people”

-- From here you can enter the email addresses of those who you want to grant access to.
+- From here you can enter the email addresses of those to who you want to grant access.
 You can also designate the level of access individuals have, like ‘publish only’ roles or overall ‘managers’

 Business Managers Best Practices, Tips & Tricks.

 First up – It’s incredibly important that you register for a Facebook “Pixel”.
-A “Pixel” is a piece of code that lives on a website, it can track conversions and also assists you in optimising your Facebook ads, build targeted audiences and also remarket leads.
+A “Pixel” is a piece of code that lives on a website, it can track conversions and also assists you in optimising your Facebook ads, building targeted audiences and also remarketing leads.

 In your business settings head to “Data Sources” -> “Pixels”

 Press “add” then name your pixel and the domain it will live on.